ConservationMetrics/gc-deploy/DEPLOYMENT-CHECKLIST.md

 ### CoMapeo

-- [ ] Did I set an appropriate project limit for the CoMapeo archive server?
+- [ ] Did I set an appropriate project limit for the CoMapeo archive server in the `ALLOWED_PROJECTS` environment variable?

 ### GC Explorer